-With Thanksgiving right around the corner, there is certain to be begging and puppy-dog eyes from our four-legged friends who pick up on the delicious smells of cooking food wafting through the kitchen.
+With Thanksgiving right around the corner, there’s certain to be begging from your furry family members who pick up on the delicious smells of cooking food wafting through the kitchen.

 Turkey: In moderation